 Thinking of this on scale it’s a tiny proportion, the impact on other languages may be more or less

-For those hit by the last Penguin update this is a much awaited update – however, any changes made within the last 3 weeks were too late to be taken into account this time round[/text_output][image type=”none” float=”none” info=”none” info_place=”top” info_trigger=”hover” src=”4904″][text_output]If you find your rankings have dropped and think this may be due to the Penguin 3.0 update here are some basic steps to begin trying to resolve this:
+For those hit by the last Penguin update, this is a much-awaited update – however, any changes made within the last 3 weeks were too late to be taken into account this time around.

 This is simple – if you’re selling flowers you shouldn’t have links to sites talking about the worlds fastest cars or the best healthy chicken recipes as these are not related to the context of your site and will make you appear spammy to Google.

-If your trying to create links for flower delivery you need to ensure the anchor texts for these links vary, for example “buy flowers online” “buy flowers” “flowers delivery London” etc. If not Penguin assumes the links are spam as they appear unnatural to the algorithm.
+If you’re trying to create links for flower delivery you need to ensure the anchor texts for these links vary, for example, “buy flowers online” “buy flowers” “flowers delivery London” etc. If not Penguin assumes the links are spam as they appear unnatural to the algorithm.

-- Create a mix of follow/no follow links to make a natural profile
+5. Create a mix of follow/no-follow links to make a natural profile

 - Penguin 1.0 on April 24, 2012 (impacting ~3.1% of queries)